snap-stanford/GraphGym/README.md

 ```

 **Run a batch of experiments.**
-Run a batch of GNN experiments using GraphGym, specified in [`run/configs/example.yaml`](run/configs/example.yaml) (controls the basic architecture)
+Run a batch of GNN experiments using GraphGym [`run_batch.sh`](https://github.com/snap-stanford/GraphGym/blob/master/run/run_batch.sh).
+Configurations are specified specified in
+[`example.yaml`](https://github.com/snap-stanford/GraphGym/blob/master/run/configs/example.yaml) (controls the basic architecture)
-and [`run/grids/example.yaml`](run/grids/example.txt) (controls how to do grid search).
+and [`example.txt`](https://github.com/snap-stanford/GraphGym/blob/master/run/grids/example.txt) (controls how to do grid search).
 The experiment examines 96 models in the recommended GNN design space, on 2 graph classification datasets.
 Each experiment is repeated 3 times, and we set that 8 jobs can be concurrently run.
-Depending on your infrastructure, finishing all the experiments may take a long time, and you can quit the experiment by `Ctrl-C` (GraphGym will properly kill all the processes).
+Depending on your infrastructure, finishing all the experiments may take a long time;
+you can quit the experiment by `Ctrl-C` (GraphGym will properly kill all the processes).
 ```bash
 cd run
 bash run_batch.sh # run a batch of experiments